Steel (John Henry Irons): Infinity, Inc.

-Superman

-John Henry Irons has made multiple appearances in the regular Superman series by James Robinson.
-He is attacked by the villain Atlas and rendered comatose.
-While in the hospital, his technology is used to keep the damage to Metropolis from being repaired.
-He plays a part in the War of the Supermen event, where he helps Superboy, the Guardian(James Harper), and Natasha bring down Sam Lane's conspiracy.
-He has a rematch with Atlas, whom he defeats.

-Steel later appeared as one of the former JLA members called to Washington D.C. to help pierce a massive energy dome that had encapsulated the city.
-After a series of failed attempts to pierce the dome, Steel suggests to Superman that it may be too powerful for the heroes to destroy.
+Steel is one of the main characters of the second volume of Infinity Inc., which debuted in September 2007.
+Natasha Irons is revealed to have been subjected to the Everyman Project, giving her the ability to transform into living mist.
+Natasha, Mercy Graves, and several other victims of the Everyman Project found a new incarnation of Infinity, Inc.

 Reign of Doomsday

-In January 2011, Steel featured in a one-shot comic, written by Doctor Who novelist Steve Lyons.
+In January 2011, Steel featured in a one-shot comic written by Steve Lyons.
 Sean Chen was initially announced as the artist, but due to scheduling problems, Ed Benes took over the art duties.
 Steel finds himself the only person who can defend Metropolis from an attack by Doomsday.
-During the battle, Doomsday inexplicably develops metallic armor and the power of flight, countering Steel's own abilities.
-Steel attempts to immobilize Doomsday with nanites, but he quickly overcomes them, and badly beats him.
-Doomsday then picks up Steel's prone form and flies off with him.
-When Steel awakens to find himself in a dimensional prison with Superboy, Supergirl, the Eradicator, and Hank Henshaw/the Cyborg Superman, all of whom have been captured by Doomsday, he speculates that Henshaw was included in the group to keep them divided and prevent them working together to find a way of escaping.
-Their subsequent exploration of their prison reveals that they were actually captured by clones of Doomsday created by Lex Luthor to distract Earth's heroes while he sought the power of the Black Lantern Ring (the Lantern of Death), each Doomsday clone designed to eliminate the Superman it was sent after.
+During the battle, Doomsday inexplicably develops metallic armor and the power of flight, countering Steel's own abilities, and manages to capture him.
+Steel awakens in a dimensional prison with Superboy, Supergirl, the Eradicator, and Hank Henshaw/Cyborg Superman, all of whom have been captured by Doomsday.
+The five explore the prison and learn that they were captured by clones of Doomsday created by Lex Luthor to distract Earth's heroes while he sought the power of the Black Lantern Ring, with each Doomsday clone designed to eliminate a specific target.